simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

+# TODO
+- upgrade to v9 of oauth2-server https://github.com/thephpleague/oauth2-server/releases/tag/9.0.0
+- key rollover
+- token introspection
+- implement store for different entities?: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...
+- move to SimpleSAMLphp ProcessingChain
+- move to SSP (symfony) routing
+  - handle CORS
+- move checkers to templates (generics) for proper static type handling
+- move to SSP (symfony) container
+- remove dependency on laminas/laminas-diactoros
+- remove dependency on laminas/laminas-httphandlerrunner
+- create a bridge towards SSP utility classes, so they can be easily mocked
+- ?move away from SSP database as store; move to custom store interface

 # Version 5 to 6

 ## New features

-- TODO move away from SSP database as store; move to custom store interface
-- TODO key rollover
-- TODO token introspection
-- TODO implement store for different entities?: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...
-- TODO move to SimpleSAMLphp ProcessingChain
-- TODO OpenID Federation capabilities
+- OpenID Federation capabilities
+  - New endpoints:
-  - [ ] Expose OP configuration entity statement (statement about itself)
+    - endpoint for issuing configuration entity statement (statement about itself)
+    - fetch endpoint for issuing statements about subordinates (registered clients)
+  - Clients can now be configured with new properties:
+    - Entity Identifier

 ## New configuration options

 - (optional) Issuer - you can now override the issuer (OP identifier).
 If not set, it falls back to current scheme, host and optionally a port (as in all previous module versions).
 - (optional) OpenID Federation related options (needed if federation capabilities are to be used):